glooobal/smaczny-bot/README.md

 pnpm run start
 ```

-## Roadmap

-[ ] Satisfying interaction styles
-[X] Notifications about new shifts from form
-[ ] Automatic google shifts form submiting

-📊 statistics systems are from other project [@nuntius](https://github.com/glooobal/nuntius)

 ## Contributing

 To contribute, simply fork this project and create a pull request with your changes.
 Whether it's a new feature, bug fix, or documentation improvement, we appreciate all contributions.
 Thank you for your interest in helping to make this project even better!